Berkeley-CS61B/website-sp24/projects/proj3/ui_bugs.md

     }
 ```

-Then, replace the `renderFrame` call in the main game loop:
+Replace the `renderFrame` call in the main game loop:

 <table>